Can I Replace Just My Inside AC Unit?

 Getting your Trinity Audio player ready...

-At Mattioni, our expert HVAC professionals are here to guide you through your home’s air conditioner repair and replacement process, as you evaluate your options.
+At Mattioni, our expert HVAC professionals are here to guide you through your home’s air conditioner repair and replacement process from start to finish.

 How Your Inside and Outside AC Units Work Together

-Your air conditioning system has two main components: the inside unit (evaporator coil and air handler) and outside unit (condenser).
+Your air conditioning system has two main components: the inside unit (evaporator coil and air handler) and the outside unit (condenser coil).

 The evaporator coil utilizes either your furnace’s blower motor or a separate air handler to draw in air and absorb heat from your home.
-The heat is then directed via refrigerant towards the outdoor condenser, which disperses the heat outside.
+The heat is then transferred through refrigerant line sets out of your home and towards the outdoor condenser unit, which disperses the heat outside.

 The evaporator coil and condenser are designed to work together as a matched pair.
 This means if the indoor and outdoor units aren’t designed specifically for one another, it’s possible that the two may not be compatible.